1sma31L/noezis/README.md

 day 15:

 - [x] add content pages to show comments and reactions.
-- [ ] Genrate the html on post submit so you dont have to deal with window undefined
-- [ ] figure out best tables design for all content types and reactions
+- [x] add optimistc ui for reactions
 - [ ] Add comments and nested comments along with a page for each content type

 Day 16: